jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 characteristics to Clojure, but I only want to talk about sort of two today, and mostly one.

-One is, and because this is one I think that sets Clojure apart.
+One is, and because this is the one I think that sets Clojure apart.
 It makes it somewhat different, is that it has data orientation, through and through.
 And the other is simplicity.

 So when I say simplicity, I mean the opposite of complexity.
 I do not mean ease.
-And I mean Clojure is an easy language.
-That is easy only you know your type and everything magically happens, or some sort of easiness metric.
+I do not mean Clojure is an easy language.
+That is easy, you type and everything magically happens, or some sort of easiness metric.

 Complex things are intertwined, and simple things are not.
 They are more independent.
 They are separate.
 Even if they have as many